brandongregory/dndhelp/src/5e-build-guides/spear-and-quarterstaff-builds.md

 ## <a name="Wisdom-Based-Shillelagh-Quarterstaff-Builds"></a>Wisdom-Based Shillelagh Quarterstaff Builds

 Wisdom-based builds only work with quarterstaves (or clubs) and require the Druidic Warrior fighting style to cast Shillelagh, limiting this to Rangers.
-Any Ranger can work, but two subclasses have synergy with a high Wisdom score that make them better choices.
+Any Ranger can work, but two subclasses have synergy with a high Wisdom score that makes them better choices.

 ### Ranger - Beast Master